vttresearch/BB84-Authentication/README.md

 ### Step 5: Clone this repository

-TODO: instructions how to run the software demo.
+Clone this repository and see the section "Usage" below.

 ## What is in this repository

-Directory `signature_authentication` contains authentication software demo using post-quantum digital signature scheme CRYSTALS-Dilithium.
+Directory `signature_authentication` contains authentication software demo using *only* post-quantum digital signature scheme CRYSTALS-Dilithium.

 Directory `mac_authentication` contains authentication software demo using post-quantum key encapsulation algorithm Kyber and message authentication codes (`hmac`).